neilSchroeder/cms-ecal-scales-and-smearings/README.md

     * Any variable from the trees can be plotted
     * Cuts on both leading and subleading Eta, Et, and R9 can be made
     * different styles of plots can be selected for different kinds of validation
+* A program for testing the accuracy of the method by injecting scales and smearings into MC and attempting to derive them back
+* A program for evaluating the systematic uncertainties of the scales+smearings by varying R9, Et, and working point ID

 ## Getting Started